 EWB-Ar is an autonomous and independent association but we share a series of EWB characteristic global values (such as: voluntary work, cooperation, sustainability and social equity).

 18. How is the relationship with other EWBs in the world?

 We work informally with different EWBs.
 In the case of IngOG + (EWB- Switzerland) we have achieved an articulation from projects we developed together.
 For example, in the construction of classrooms and a bridge in Santiago del Estero , as well as the expansion of an infant daycare center in the province of Buenos Aires.

 19. What courses do you offer?

-We offer a postgraduate course together with Technological University of Buenos Aires (UTN): “Strategic management of social projects: towards sustainable development” and a certificate of advanced study with the National University of La Matanza: “Energy and Sustainable Development: tools for practice”.
+We offer a course together with Technological University of Buenos Aires (UTN): “Strategic management of social projects: towards sustainable development” and a certificate of advanced study with the National University of La Matanza: “Energy and Sustainable Development: tools for practice”.
 In addition, we have a virtual school and we give the course “Sustainable Development: tools for the management of social projects” together with the National Technological University of Santa Fe (UTN – FRSF).

 20: What are EWB-Ar communication channels?

 We spread our task through the website www.ewb-argentina.org and social networks, especially Facebook e Instagram, as well as Linkedin, Twitter and Google+.
 We also send a monthly newsletter and receive consultations through our e-mail: email@example.com.